repowiserepowise

 If you run Claude Code against a codebase with real graph and history data, the agent spends less time guessing.
 That is the whole point of context management ai agent design: do not ask the model to remember the repo.
 Give it a way to query the repo.

 For teams adopting repowise, the live examples are the fastest way to see the pattern.
-If you want to wire this into a real workflow, try repowise on your own repo — MCP server is configured automatically, and the project is open source under AGPL-3.0, which is a copyleft license designed for network server software. (gnu.org)
+If you want to wire this into a real workflow, try repowise on your own repo: the MCP server is configured automatically, and the project is open source under AGPL-3.0, which is a copyleft license designed for network server software. (gnu.org)

 MCP tool chain for large repositoriesMCP tool chain for large repositories